tldr-pages/tldr/pages/common/cargo-locate-project.md

 `cargo locate-project`

-- Print the project path in the specified format:
+- Display the project path in the specified format:

 `cargo locate-project --message-format {{plain|json}}`